 Remote Access Connection Manager: Necessary for managing dial-up and virtual private network (VPN) connections.
 If the computer is connected to a router and no VPN connection is needed, this service can be disabled safely.
 Because the service Remote Access Auto Connection Manager depends on this service, it can be disabled as well.

-Remote Registry: Thanks to this service, external users are able to make changes to the registry keys over the network connection.
-This option is not safe, therefore it is better to disable it.
+Remote Registry: Thanks to this service, external users can introduce changes to the registry keys over the network connection.
+This option is not safe; therefore, it is better to disable it.

-Routing and Remote Access: Disable this service if it is not desired that other computers are able to dial in to get access to the local network.
+Routing and Remote Access: Disable this service if it is not desired that other computers can dial in to get access to the local network.

 Superfetch: Tracks the running programs, and improves the performance of the frequently used programs over time.
 Because this service is improved significantly compared to Windows XP, it is not wise to disable the service (disabling causes no problems).